kadan02/rosalind_problems/README.md

 A https://rosalind.info oldalon megtalálható bioinformatikával foglalkozó problémákra a megoldásaim Python-ban.
+Mivel még tanulom a programozást, igyekszem minél kevesebb külső könyvtárat használni, a genome_toolkit.py fájlban gyűjtöm azokat az általam írt függvényeket, amelyeket a többi probléma megoldásához is használok (pl. fájlbeolvasás).

 My solutions to the bioinformatic problems on https://rosalind.info in Python.
+Because I am still learning programming, I try to use as little external libraries as possible.
+I am collecting the functions which I regularly use to solve other problems in the file genome_toolkit.py, which are also written by me.